LimitBreaker98/voice123-project/README.md

 ### Prerequisites

 This project requires you to have node and npm installed.
+Please follow the official instructions of your platform [here](https://nodejs.org/en/).

 Then, clone the repo and follow these steps.

 ### Step 0: cd into project folder